 - 1. Starting with the top pickup element, follow this sequence: - a.
 Apply the super glue to the pencil dot. - b.
 Keeping the pickup element parallel to the soundboard (to ensure an even thickness of glue) press the pickup down firmly and quickly onto the super glue and hold in place with the rubber tip of the provided pressure stick. - c.
 Important: Hold firmly for two minutes, without moving the pickup element.
 To ensure a complete glue bond, we recommend using a timer to make sure you hold for a full two minutes. - d.
 The lead wire should naturally curve away from the soundboard (see figure 7).
 If necessary, adjust the pickup harness in the clips to ensure that the lead wires won't touch the soundboard and cause unwanted vibration. - e.
-For all Dusty Strings harp models, the pickup element lead wire will bend upward, toward the top of the harp (see figure 7). - 2.
+For all Dusty Strings harp models except the FH36S, the pickup element lead wire will bend upward, toward the top of the harp (see figure 7). - f.
+For the FH36S, because the harness clips attach to the finger braces instead of the soundboard lining, the pickup element lead wires will bend downward, toward the bottom of the harp (see figure 8). - 2.
 Proceed with the next pickup, and so on, until all are done.
 Once the glue has set, any white fog of glue residue left on the pickup elements can be removed by wiping gently with a damp cloth.